kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-ESP8266/index.md

 ### NodeMCU

-Connecting NodeMCU is much simpler---just connect it via micro-USB cable.
+Connecting NodeMCU is much simpler -- just connect it via micro-USB cable.

-## Installing requirements
+## Installing dependencies

-Prior to developing Kaa applications for ESP8266 some requirements should be installed.
+Prior to developing Kaa applications for ESP8266 some dependencies should be installed.
 The detailed installation instructions can be found below.

 1. Prerequisites